blackeyzin/PITCH_FAON/README.md

 # PITCH_FAON
-This repository it's a simple way to see at clear, wath your teammatch has doing for the app work;
+This repository is a simple way to clearly see what our team is doing to make the application work;
+Project developed in the Practical Programming Project discipline, supervised by Professor Edson Melo de Souza.